+2.1 TOPSOIL

-- 2.1 TOPSOIL - A. Topsoil material that will be required for finish grading operations shall conform to the requirements included within this section. - B. General Qualifications: Topsoil shall be considered as imported material conforming to the following minimum criteria. - 1.
-Natural, friable, loamy soil, typical of local topsoil which produces heavy vegetative growth, free from subsoil, weeds, stiff clay, stones larger than one (1) inch, toxic substances, debris, or other substances which may be harmful to plant growth.
+A. Topsoil material that will be required for finish grading operations shall conform to the requirements included within this section.

+- B. General Qualifications: Topsoil shall be considered as imported material conforming to the following minimum criteria. - 1.
+Natural, friable, loamy soil, typical of local topsoil which produces heavy vegetative growth, free from subsoil, weeds, sods, stiff clay, stones larger than one (1) inch, toxic substances, debris, or other substances which may be harmful to plant growth.
 Do not deliver in muddy condition. - 2.
 Acidity/Alkalinity: pH 6.0 to pH 7.5. - C. Grading Analysis: Two (2) inch sieve, 100% minimum passing.
 Number 4 sieve, 90 percent minimum passing.
 Number 10 sieve, 80 percent minimum passing. - 1.
-Sand, silt, and clay content (from ASSHTO M146): - a.
-Sand 20 to 75 percent - b.
-Silt 10 to 60 percent - c.
-Clay 5 to 30 percent

-- 2. All topsoil shall be free from all herbicides and insecticides which might adversely affect subsequent growth of turf or plantings or which might otherwise contain materials toxic to humans and pets. - D. Non-conforming Material: The Contractor shall not be permitted to use on-site material that does not conform to the above minimum criteria for fine grade operations.
+Sand, silt, and clay content (from ASSHTO M146): - a) Sand 20 to 75 percent - b) Silt 10 to 60 percent - c) Clay 5 to 30 percent - 2.
+All topsoil shall be free from all herbicides and insecticides which might adversely affect subsequent growth of turf or plantings or which might otherwise contain materials toxic to humans and pets. - D. Non-conforming Material: The Contractor shall not be permitted to use on-site material that does not conform to the above minimum criteria for fine grade operations.
 At the discretion of the owner, such material can either be amended to meet the minimum requirements or shall be removed from the site and replaced with suitable material as specified herein. - E. It shall be the Contractor's responsibility to verify that the existing topsoil conforms to these specifications.
-Topsoil determined to be non-conforming subsequent to the award of a contract shall not be means for extra compensation unless otherwise provided for herein. - 2.2 SAND - A. Sand shall be "Sharp Sand" to A.S.T.M.
+Topsoil determined to be non-conforming subsequent to the award of a contract shall not be means for extra compensation unless otherwise provided for herein.

+2.2 SAND

+A. Sand shall be "Sharp Sand" to A.S.T.M.
 C-33.
 Sample shall be submitted for approval.
+Sand shall not be permitted for fill purposes if the depth exceeds two (2) inches to achieve the finished grade.
+Sharp sand is NOT to be used as backfill for planting bed or tree installation locations.

+3.1 WORKMANSHIP

-Sand shall not be permitted for fill purposes if the depth exceeds two (2) inches to achieve the finished grade. - PART 3 EXECUTION - 3.1 WORKMANSHIP - A. Work shall be performed by personnel trained and experienced in this work and shall be done under the direction of a superintendent on the Contractor's staff. - 3.2 PREPARATION OF SUBGRADE AND SPREADING OF TOPSOIL - A. The sub grade soil shall be loosened to a depth of four (4) inches and graded to remove all ridges and depressions so that it will be everywhere paralleled to proposed finished grade.
+A. Work shall be performed by personnel trained and experienced in this work and shall be done under the direction of a superintendent on the Contractor's staff.

+3.2 PREPARATION OF SUBGRADE AND SPREADING OF TOPSOIL

+- A. The sub grade soil shall be loosened to a depth of four (4) inches and graded to remove all ridges and depressions so that it will be everywhere paralleled to proposed finished grade.
 All stones over one and one-half (1-1/2) inches in any dimensions, sticks, rubbish and other extraneous matter shall be removed during this operation.
-No heavy objects except rollers shall be moved over lawn areas after the sub grade soil has been prepared before topsoil is spread. - B. After the subgrade soil has been prepared, topsoil shall be spread evenly therein to depth of two (2) inches by an approved method and the area then rolled with a 200-pound roller. - C. On all hydromulch areas, the finished surface of the topsoil shall conform to the finished grade and shall be free from hollows or other inequalities, stones, stocks and other extraneous matter. - 3.3 FINISH GRADING - A. In areas to receive hydromulch, the Contractor shall till, disc, or otherwise scarify the soil, removing all clods, stones, and related material one (1) inch or larger.
-Place and spread any additional material that may be required.
-Roll completely. - B. Contractor shall be responsible for minor adjustments to the finished sub grade if such treatment is required in the opinion of the Owner's Representative.
+No heavy objects except rollers shall be moved over lawn areas after the sub grade soil has been prepared before topsoil is spread. - B. After the subgrade soil has been prepared, topsoil shall be spread evenly therein to depth of two (2) inches by an approved method and the area then rolled with a 200-pound roller. - C. For Compacted Base locations required to be provided below edging material (at decomposed granite pathways edge locations) comply with the general notes for DG installation provided on the drawings. - D. On all sod areas, the finished surface of the topsoil shall conform to the finished grade and shall be free from hollows or other inequalities, stones, stocks and other extraneous matter.

+3.3 FINISH GRADING